alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 public @interface IntrinsicCandidate {
 }
 {% endhighlight %}
-Well, based on this, **the HotSpot JVM *may* replace the `Meth.log()` Java implementation with a possibly more efficient compiler intrinsic to improve the performance.**
+Well, based on this, **the HotSpot JVM *may* replace the `Math.log()` Java implementation with a possibly more efficient compiler intrinsic to improve the performance.**

 ## Down the Rabbit Hole
 ---